reduxjs/redux/packages/action-listener-middleware/README.md

 ### `listenerMiddleware.removeListener(options: AddListenerOptions): boolean`

 Removes a given listener.
-Accepts the same arguments as `middleware.addListener()` and throws error if listener is not a function.
+It accepts the same arguments as `middleware.addListener()`.
+It checks for an existing listener entry by comparing the function references of `listener` and the provided `actionCreator/matcher/predicate` function or `type` string.

 Returns `true` if the `options.listener` listener has been removed, `false` if no subscription matching the input provided has been found.

 ```ts